Stasky745/go-libs/README.md

-# golog
+# GO Libraries
-Logging library to simplify the use of uber/zap
+Different libraries I use to keep things simple and tidy.